| About the document | |

 17.1 Upon completion of an inspection or test, the certificate or inspection report completed by the engineer is transferred to the council’s electronic system.
 The next test due date is populated once the certificate has been received.

-17.2 Some certificates or reports produced prior to 2022 are stored in our contractor's and Internal Service Providers own systems.
-This will be phased out when the next due inspection for these properties is completed.
+17.2 Some certificates or reports produced prior to 2022 are stored within our contractor’s, and Internal Service Providers own systems.
+This will be phased out during 2027/28 when the next due inspection for these properties is completed.

 17.4 In the case of new installations and rewires, certificates and reports will be accepted as an inspection record if either the full installation has been replaced, or if only a partial replacement has taken place and all remaining elements of the installation have been inspected and tested.

-17.8 For residents that live in high rise homes, electrical certificates and reports are available through the which is accessible at
+17.9 For residents that live in high rise homes, electrical certificates and reports are available through the My High Rise Building Safety HUB.

 18. Competence and quality assurance

-18.1 All electrical work undertaken by the council is carried out by contractors and engineers who are members of an appropriate recognised regulatory body or Competent Person Scheme (CPS).
+18.1 All electrical work undertaken by the council is carried out by contractors and engineers who are members of an appropriate recognised regulatory body/Competent Person Scheme (CPS).

 18.2 Engineers undertaking inspection and testing programmes are required to hold current and relevant qualifications in line with the service works undertaken.
 All engineer qualifications and experience are required to be provided upon request for audit and approved before commencement of activities.